Fact Sheet – Indian Residential Schools Settlement Agreement

 - In addition to implementing the Settlement Agreement, Canada continues to promote reconciliation between Aboriginal and non-Aboriginal Canadians.

-- In addition to the historic Apology to former Indian Residential School students by the Prime Minister in June 2008, some of Aboriginal Affairs and Northern Development Canada’s gestures of reconciliation are:
+- In addition to the historic Apology to former Indian residential school students by the Prime Minister in June 2008, the Government of Canada has offered a number of gestures of reconciliation at the Truth and Reconciliation Commission's national events.